 Typically, the bacteria form a tough, gray pseudomembrane—a sheet of material composed of dead white blood cells, bacteria, and other substances—near the tonsils or other parts of the throat.
 The pseudomembrane narrows the airway and may suddenly become detached and block the airway completely, preventing the child from being able to breathe.
 The toxin produced by diphtheria bacteria usually affects certain nerves, particularly those to the muscles of the face, throat, arms, and legs, causing symptoms such as difficulty swallowing or moving the eyes, arms, or legs.
 The bacterial toxin may also cause inflammation of the heart muscle (myocarditis), sometimes leading to abnormal heart rhythms, heart failure, and death.

 A doctor suspects diphtheria in a sick child who has a sore throat with a pseudomembrane, particularly if muscles of the face or throat are paralyzed and if the child was not vaccinated.
 The diagnosis is confirmed by culture of material from the child's throat.

 Prevention and Treatment

-Children are routinely immunized against diphtheria (see see Vaccinating Infants and Children).
+Children are routinely immunized against diphtheria (see see Childhood Vaccination Schedule).
 The diphtheria vaccine is usually combined with vaccines for tetanus and pertussis (whooping cough).